Adaptive Seeding for Gaussian Mixture Models: Experiments

-We created different test sets which contain data sets with certain characteristics.
-That is, for each test set we created Gaussian mixture models that share certain predefined properties.
-Then, to obtain a data set, we drew data points according to a mixture and added a certain amount of noise points.

-Our generation of Gaussian mixture models focused on the following four properties.
-First, the components of a Gaussian mixture model can either be spherical or elliptical.
-We describe the eccentricity of covariance matrix $\Sigma_k$ by $e_k = \frac{\max_d \lambda_{kd}}{\min_d \lambda_{kd}}$, where $\lambda_{kd}^2$ denotes the $d$-th eigenvalue of $\Sigma_k$.
+We create 192 test sets, each containing 30 data sets that share certain characteristics. \cite{SupplementalMaterial}.
+For each data set, we first create a GMM\footnote{ As explained before, our goal is \emph{not} to identify these GMMs. } at random but control the following properties: First, the components of a GMM can either be spherical or elliptical.
+We describe the eccentricity of $\Sigma_k$ by $e_k = \frac{\max_d \lambda_{kd}}{\min_d \lambda_{kd}}$, where $\lambda_{kd}^2$ denotes the $d$-th eigenvalue of $\Sigma_k$.
 Second, components can have different sizes, in terms of the smallest eigenvalue of the corresponding covariance matrices.
-Third, the Gaussian components can overlap more or less.
-Following \cite{Dasgupta99}, we define the separation $c_\theta$ of a Gaussian mixture model $\theta$ by
+Third, components have different weights.